jfo/blog/source/posts/sild-is-a-list.md

 What is a list?
 A list is a sequential collection of somethings or anothers.
 Let's call these somethings or others "cells" for now.

-So, a "list" is a sequential collection of "cells," which begs the question, what is a cell?
+So, a "list" is a sequential collection of "cells".
+So what is a cell?
 I could say that a cell is a something or another, and that wouldn't be a _lie_ exactly, but it's not very helpful, is it?
 Or maybe it is helpful... certainly a cell is a something... let's say that something could be a number.
 So, a cell is a number!

 But how do we get the next thing in the list?
 We could put all the things in the list next to each other in memory, and this would make it easy to find the